A general regularity theory for stable codimension 1 integral varifolds: Non-concentration of tilt-excess

 \section{Non-concentration of tilt-excess}

-The main result of this section is the estimates of Theorem~\ref{non-concentration}(b), which says that for a stationary integral $n$-varifold of an open ball having small height excess relative to a hyperplane, concentration of points of ``top density'' near an $(n-1)$-dimensional axis implies non-concentration, near the axis, of the tilt-excess relative to the hyperplane.
-This estimate will play a crucial role in the proof that ${\mathcal B}_{q}$ (see definition above) is a proper blow-up class---specifically, in establishing property (${\mathcal B{\emph 7}}$) (see Section~\ref{proper-blow-up}) for ${\mathcal B}_{q}$.
+The main result of this section is the estimates of Theorem~\ref{non-concentration}(b), which says that for a stationary integral $n$-varifold on an open ball in ${\mathbf R}^{n+1}$ having small height excess relative to a hyperplane, concentration of points of ``top density'' near an $(n-1)$-dimensional subspace $L$ implies non-concentration, near $L$, of the tilt-excess of the varifold relative to the hyperplane.
+This estimate will play a crucial role in the proof that ${\mathcal B}_{q}$ (see definition at the end of Section~\ref{blow-up}) is a proper blow-up class---specifically, in establishing property (${\mathcal B{\emph 7}}$) (see Section~\ref{proper-blow-up}) for ${\mathcal B}_{q}$.
 No stability hypothesis is required for the results of this section.

 \begin{theorem} Let $q$ be a positive integer, $\t \in (0, 1/16)$ and $\m \in (0, 1).$There exists a number $\e_{1} = \e_{1}(n, q, \t, \m)~\in~(0,1/2)$ such that if $V$ is a stationary integral $n$-varifold of $B_{2}^{n+1}(0)$ with